adamheins/xacrodoc/README.md

 # xacrodoc

-xacrodoc is a tool for programmatically compiling [xacro](https://github.com/ros/xacro) files to plain URDF files.
+xacrodoc is a tool for programmatically compiling [xacro](https://github.com/ros/xacro) files to plain URDF files or Mujoco MJCF files.
 It is fully functional whether ROS is installed on the system or not.

 Why?

 * Compile xacro files without a ROS installation.
+* Convert xacro files to Mujoco MJCF files.
 * Avoid the clutter of redundant compiled raw URDFs; only keep the xacro source files.
 * Programmatically compose multiple xacro files and apply substitution